- From Short Trips to Traveling the World & Living Abroad -

 Author: Sanne Wesselman

-A traveler, wanderer, digital nomad, and entrepreneur.
+A traveler, digital nomad, and entrepreneur.
 I spend most of my time living and working abroad and visiting destinations all over the world.
-I use this website to share "the good, the bad and the ugly" of traveling and living abroad.
+I created Spend Life Traveling to share "the good, the bad and the ugly" of traveling and living abroad.
 Visit the About Me page for more info.

 Leave a Comment